Message Replay

 Application Corruption Recovery

-Consider an application that's connected to one or more queues, receives messages, processes them, updates its own persistent database to reflect message content, including the replication group message ID retrieved from the message, and acknowledges receipt.
+Consider an application that's connected to one or more queues, receives messages, processes them, updates its own persistent database to reflect message content, including the replication group message ID retrieved from the message, and acknowledges receipt of the message.
 This acknowledgment deletes the messages from the queues.
 If the application experiences some form of crash that results in the corruption of its own database, the application may be restarted with a known good database, perhaps from earlier in the day, but any work it has done in the meantime has been lost.

 In this situation, the application might request message replay to its queues, starting from the replication group message ID stored in the last record in the database, redoing the work it had already done.
 During replay, new live messages will be added to the replay log.
 Once all logged messages have been replayed, the application automatically rejoins the live data stream.